ppatierno/proposals/122-dynamic-controller-quorum.md

 * if the variable is empty, the cluster is static quorum based, so using the usual formatting as today.
 * if the variable is not empty, the cluster is dynamic quorum based, and the script gets the node role into a `PROCESS_ROLES` variable.
-  * if it's a broker, formatting with the `-N` option (which works for both new cluster creation or brokers scale up)
+  * if it's a broker, formatting with the `-N` option (which works for both new cluster creation or brokers scale up).
   * if it's a controller, the script check if it's part of the initial controllers list or not:
-    * part of the initial controller list, formatting with the `-I` option
+    * part of the initial controller list, formatting with the `-I` option.
-    * not part of the initial controller list, it's a controller scale up, formatting with the `-N` option
+    * not part of the initial controller list, it's a controller scale up, formatting with the `-N` option.

 Of course when we have a mixed node, because the `process.roles` includes being a controller, the run script follows the corresponding controller path for formatting.